jimmdev/udacity-containerization/README.md

 ## Setup the Environment

 * Create a virtualenv and activate it
-* Run `make install` to install the necessary dependencies
+* Run `make install` to install the necessary dependencies given in the `requirements.txt`

 ### Running `app.py`